How to Fix Failed Searches

 Create New Articles

-Failed searches also serve as great inspiration for new articles that need to be created.
+Failed searches can also serve as great inspiration for new articles that need to be created.
 If you find that people are searching for topics you haven't covered, it would likely be worth creating an article to address their questions.